 - 2.84 We asked merchants if, in the last five years, they had changed, or considered changing, their acceptance of some or all types of Mastercard- and Visa- branded cards.
-Most merchants that responded to our information request indicated they had not.170 One merchant stated that it had considered dropping some card products, but was unable to do so because of the 'Honour all cards' rule.171 Only two merchants indicated that they had made changes to the type of cards they accept by no longer supporting credit cards172 or personal credit cards.173 We note, however, that the nature of this latter merchant [≫] implies that it is not subject to competition and may have more freedom over the payment methods it accepts. - 2.85 Nearly all of the merchants we received responses from indicated that they do not pay fees directly to the schemes, but that their acquirers pass fees on to them.174 One merchant said that it is charged directly for the value-added services it purchases from the schemes.175 - 2.86 Merchants generally indicated that their contracts with acquirers allow for scheme fee changes imposed by the schemes to be passed on to them by their acquirers and are not subject to negotiation.176 Merchants also told us that the cumulative changes to the scheme and processing elements of the merchant service charge have not led to wider negotiations or changes to the commercial relationships they hold with their acquirers.177 - 2.87 Despite being among the largest UK merchants, none of the respondents to our information requests had been able to reject changes to scheme or processing fees.178 None had been able to negotiate reduced increases to scheme or processing fees, or to delay their implementation.179 One merchant told us that [∞].180
+Most merchants that responded to our information request indicated they had not.170 One merchant stated that it had considered dropping some card products, but was unable to do so because of the 'Honour all cards' rule.171 Only two merchants indicated that they had made changes to the type of cards they accept by no longer supporting credit cards.172 or personal credit cards.173 We note, however, that the nature of this latter merchant [≫] implies that it is not subject to competition and may have more freedom over the payment methods it accepts. - 2.85 Nearly all of the merchants we received responses from indicated that they do not pay fees directly to the schemes, but that their acquirers pass fees on to them.174 One merchant said that it is charged directly for the value-added services it purchases from the schemes.175 - 2.86 Merchants generally indicated that their contracts with acquirers allow for scheme fee changes imposed by the schemes to be passed on to them by their acquirers and are not subject to negotiation.176 Merchants also told us that the cumulative changes to the scheme and processing elements of the merchant service charge have not led to wider negotiations or changes to the commercial relationships they hold with their acquirers.177 - 2.87 Despite being among the largest UK merchants, none of the respondents to our information requests had been able to reject changes to scheme or processing fees.178 None had been able to negotiate reduced increases to scheme or processing fees, or to delay their implementation.179 One merchant told us that [&].180 - 2.88 Most merchants had not managed to mitigate the impact of fee changes on their businesses in other ways.181 Two merchants explained that they could not do so as there were no viable alternative suppliers.182 Another said it had mitigated the impact of fee changes by changing the optional services they bought and removing the ability to pay with a personal credit card.183 As above, we note that the nature of this latter merchant implies that it is not subject to competition and may have more freedom over the payment methods it accepts.

-- 166 One merchant [\gg] that responded to our information request said that it only has direct contact with Visa, which is due to the Merchant Incentive Agreement that the merchant holds with Visa.
-The merchant said that it does not have a similar agreement with Mastercard nor any other kind of direct contact. - 167 Stakeholder responses to PSR information request dated 11 January 2023. [%]. - 168 Stakeholder responses to PSR information request dated 11 January 2023. [%]. - 169 Stakeholder response to PSR information request dated 11 January 2023. [%]. - 170 Stakeholder responses to PSR information request dated 11 January 2023. [%]. - 171 Stakeholder response to PSR information request dated 11 January 2023. [%]. - 172 Stakeholder response to PSR information request dated 11 January 2023. [%]. - 173 Stakeholder response to PSR information request dated 11 January 2023. [%]. - 174 Stakeholder responses to PSR information request dated 11 January 2023. [%]. - 175 Stakeholder response to PSR information request dated 11 January 2023. [%]. - 176 Stakeholder responses to PSR information request dated 11 January 2023. [%]. - 177 Stakeholder responses to PSR information request dated 11 January 2023. [%]. - 178 Stakeholder responses to PSR information request dated 11 January 2023. [%]. - 179 Stakeholder responses to PSR information request dated 11 January 2023.
-[3]. - 180 Stakeholder response to PSR information request dated 11 January 2023. [%].
+170 Stakeholder responses to PSR information request dated 11 January 2023. [&].

+171 Stakeholder response to PSR information request dated 11 January 2023. [&].

+172 Stakeholder response to PSR information request dated 11 January 2023. [&].

+173 Stakeholder response to PSR information request dated 11 January 2023. [&].

+174 Stakeholder responses to PSR information request dated 11 January 2023. [&].

+175 Stakeholder response to PSR information request dated 11 January 2023. [&].

+176 Stakeholder responses to PSR information request dated 11 January 2023.
+[2-].

+177 Stakeholder responses to PSR information request dated 11 January 2023. [&].

+178 Stakeholder responses to PSR information request dated 11 January 2023. [&].

-165 Stakeholder responses to PSR information request dated 11 January 2023. [%].
+179 Stakeholder responses to PSR information request dated 11 January 2023. [&].